 Obviously every destructive sect is different with a different cult psychology, but when you examine different groups, it's startling the similarities that can be found.
 If you're an ex-cult member, you will recognize many of the following aspects of cult thinking, and if you're looking for information about someone you know who may be in a cult, the following information about cult psychology will help you to understand what's going on for them.
 The ideas are in no particular order and the article is in 3 parts.
 Part 2 Part 3

-Cult's doctrine is considered the 'Truth' with a capital T, it covers every eventuality and members are expected to except it completely, even if they don't understand it.
+Cult's doctrine is considered the 'Truth' with a capital T, it covers every eventuality and members are expected to accept it completely, even if they don't understand it.
 Eric Hoffer says that the best cult doctrines are unverifiable and un-evaluable.
 This means they cannot be proven or disproved, they have to be accepted on faith.

 A fundamental aspect of cult psychology is to get the person to distrust themselves, and to develop a new identity where the doctrine is the master program for all thoughts, feelings and actions.
 This pseudo-identity (see later) does not need to be in the presence of the group leader to know what to do.
 In any given situation, the program tells them how they should act, think or feel, (in order to satisfy the cult leader!)